rubyworks/bang/README.md

 Bang!
 Bang! works via a set of core extensions.
 There may be some concern about this approach for a test framework.
-I can assure you that the fear of the inaptely named "monkey patch" is very much overwrought.
+I can assure you that the fear of the inaptly named "monkey patch" is very much overwrought.

 Even though Bang!
 Bang! adds a `#method_missing` call to the Object class, it is almost always okay to use because it does not get called if an object already has